rianenichelle/flutter-auth/README.md

 # flutter-auth
 Authentication and Data Persistence HW

-It includes registration with Email and Password code, but di siya mugana for some reason maskig nifollow mi sa imo instructions to the t sorry kaayo sir huhu
+It includes codes for registration and log in with Email and Password, but di siya mugana for some reason.
+Dili siya mucreate ug account maskig nifollow mi sa imo instructions to the t sorry kaayo sir huhu